-- The most common scenario is just forgetting to water the plant.
+- Water it regularly.
+The most common scenario is just forgetting to water the plant.
 If that is your problem, then you may want to make yourself a watering schedule (I suggest weekly) to check the plant for moisture and water accordingly.

-- You may need a saucer to hold a little excess water to get the plant through the week, especially if it is in an area with high light or heavy air flow.
+- Give it regular access to water.
+You may need a saucer to hold a little excess water to get the plant through the week, especially if it is in an area with high light or heavy airflow.

-- Beware of the danger of over-correction—that is, turning from an under-waterer to an over-waterer.
+- Don't over-water it.
+Beware of the danger of over-correction—that is, turning from an under-waterer to an over-waterer.
 There is a balance to be met in plant care as with many things in life, there really is some skill involved in caring for a houseplant.

-- If all else fails and you have the funds, there are watering services available.
+- Hire an expert.
+If all else fails and you have the funds, there are watering services available.
 Consider hiring someone to take care of your plants for you.

 Remember this: Some yellowing of leaves is normal, especially if you have a new plant acclimating to its new, lower light environment.
 If you see yellow, it does not necessarily mean your plant is doomed.
 It merely means that the plant is sending out some signals that something has happened or changed.
 Let the signals teach you.